-While many of the upper-tier hotels are significantly expensive, it's important to realize that they typically provide far more value than just a place to sleep.
-At Tierra Atacama, for example, rates start at $675/night, but that includes airport transfer (a 1.5-hour drive each way), three meals, open bar, and excursions such as lagoon trips and visits to hot springs (two half or one full per day).
-Be sure to take that into consideration when comparing prices.
-The money you might "save" on a lower-rate option may end up going towards transportation, food, and entertainment in the end anyway.
+While many of the upper-tier hotels are significantly expensive, it's essential to realize that they typically provide far more value than just a place to sleep.
+At Tierra Atacama, for example, guests who book the all-inclusive package enjoy beautiful accommodations, as well as airport transfers (a 1.5-hour drive each way), gourmet dining, guided tours, excursions, and much more.
+Be sure to consider that when comparing prices.
+The money you might "save" on a lower-rate option may go towards transportation, food, and entertainment in the end anyway.
 With that in mind, here are a few budget hotel options that offer private rooms but are not inclusive of food or activities (except where noted):

-Hotel Don Raul: Located on the main street in San Pedro, Don Raul has 35 rooms each with its own private bath.
-Rates start at $150/night for a double during the winter (high) season and include WiFi and a breakfast buffet.
+Hotel Don Raul: Located on the main street in San Pedro, Don Raul has 35 rooms, each with its own private bath.
+Your room rate also includes wifi and daily breakfast.

-Hotel Altiplanico: For those who want some privacy outside the hustle of San Pedro, the boutique Hotel Altiplanico is a 15-minute walk from town.
-The hotel consists of simply decorated casitas with adobe construction and straw roofs, and provide dramatic views of the surrounding Andes Mountains.
-Rates start at $180/night.
+Hotel Altiplanico: Hotel Altiplanico is a 15-minute walk from San Pedro.
+The hotel consists of simply decorated casitas with adobe construction and straw roofs.
+You'll also enjoy dramatic views of the surrounding Andes Mountains.

-For example, a tour to see the Tatio Geysers - about a two-hour drive each way -- can be as low as $30.
-That price is a bargain compared to the effort of navigating on your own (and you'll want to arrive right at sunrise), not to mention the cost of renting a car, filling it with gas, etc. So the best line of attack is to price compare once on the ground in San Pedro, where you'll find many companies offering similar excursions.
-And here are a few other recommendations for cheap adventure:
+For example, a tour to see the Tatio Geysers -- about a two-hour drive each way -- can be as low as $30.
+That price is a bargain compared to the effort of navigating on your own (and you'll want to arrive right at sunrise), not to mention the cost of renting a car, filling it with gas, etc. So the best line of attack is to compare prices once you're on the ground in San Pedro.
+Here, you'll find many companies offering similar excursions.

-Stargazing: You can take a stargazing tour for cheap ($25) on one of your first nights to understand what you're looking at, but after that, all you have to do is walk outside and look up.
+Stargazing: While you can take a stargazing tour for cheap on one of your first nights to understand what you're looking at, after that, all you have to do is walk outside and look up.
 The Atacama is regarded as one of the top places in the world to stargaze, as evidenced by the fact that countries from four continents recently constructed a $1.4 billion telescope just outside of San Pedro.

-Valley of the Moon: Tours are once again pretty cheap ($15-$25), but one unique option is to rent mountain bikes and explore the park on your own.
-There is a series of moderate trails that runs throughout the park and can be self-guided.
+Valley of the Moon: Tours are also pretty affordable, but you can also rent mountain bikes and explore the park on your own.
+There are a series of moderate trails that runs throughout the park and can be self-guided.

-El Salar de Atacama: The largest salt flat in Chile is located in the Atacama, and elevating the already stunning natural scenery is its role as a huge nesting ground for the Andean flamingos.
-A half-day tour costs around $60.
+El Salar de Atacama: The largest salt flat in Chile is located in the Atacama.
+Elevating the already stunning natural scenery is its role as a huge nesting ground for the Andean flamingos.